robertbraeutigam/scan/README.md

 or to find out what devices are on the network.

 Payload structure:
-* Query Id (4 bytes) // TODO: Why 4 bytes?
-1 should be enough, since it only must be remembered for 10 seconds
+* Query Id (1 byte)
 * Target query static keys...
 (32 bytes each)

-The query can contain any number of target addresses between 0 and 16, for which the IP address is to be returned.
+The query can contain any number of target addresses between 0 and 16, for which the an answer is expected.

 The query Id is a strictly increasing number for each query.
 Devices should remember the last query Id for each host for 10 seconds and not respond if they already done so.
+Devices may reset to a query Id of 0 if 20 seconds after the last sent query Id passed.
+Devices may reset the query id range without fully exhausting it, providing the timing as described.

 This frame may get sent over a logical connection or to all devices.
 In case the sender is set up to use a gateway, and presumably is not on the same administrative network as other devices, it may send